STORIES

 Corporate Jacob

-Jacob Shwirtz is a senior business veteran, with over 20 years’ experience advancing the digital revolution by inventing and operationalizing strategies that impact bottom lines for world-class brands and wildly-clever storytellers.
+Jacob Shwirtz is a senior business veteran, with over 25 years’ experience advancing the digital revolution by inventing and operationalizing strategies that impact bottom lines for world-class brands and wildly-clever storytellers.
 He has extensive experience in content marketing, talent partnerships, digital strategy and the intersection of entertainment and digital culture, with multiple leadership roles across global brands as well as the inner circle of top talent.

-He most recently led the content marketing team of Lightricks, the $2B photo and video powerhouse behind Facetune and a dozen other industry-leading apps.
+In this last corporate role, Jacob led the content marketing team of Lightricks, the $2B photo and video powerhouse behind Facetune and a dozen other industry-leading apps.
 While there, Jacob spearheaded top-tier partnerships with global talent, including the D'Amelio Family, MrBeast and Maye Musk, among many others.
 The D'Amelio partnership is the largest influencer deal in Israel's history.
 In addition, he built a world-class social media team, original content operation and extended the brand into the real world by activating at culture-defining destinations such as Vidcon and BravoCon.

 Prior to Lightricks, Jacob spent three years in various leadership roles at WeWork, from starting as the Global Head of Social Media to founding the company's entire entertainment partnership practice and, eventually, transitioning into broader B2B partnerships across enterprises, venture capital firms and global business networks... all in all closing over 300 alliances that drove more than $200M into the company's sales pipeline.